Strategies For The Crowd Averse Runner

 I, however, am not one of them.
 And I know I’m not the only one who is not a fan of running in a crowd.

 Feeling constrained in a race stresses some runners out.
-Getting stuck in a crowd can prevent some from following a race plan or forces a faster or slower pace than intended.
+Getting stuck in a crowd can prevent some from following their race plan or forces a faster or slower pace than intended.

 Personally, I tend towards people claustrophobia.
 I have no problem with small spaces, but if you give me the same square footage (or square inches) in a crowd of people, I will freak out every time.
 When I imagine doing a race with 50,000+ people, I can only imagine getting elbowed and dodging runners for hours on end.